zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Description ==

 Receive files directly in your Dropbox folder, Google Drive folder, S3 bucket, Box.com folder, or Facebook photo album.
 With the CloudWok file-upload plugin you can let others upload files to your cloud storage.

+Simply add the following shortcode in your blog post or page: `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.
+There are many options to customize the file-upload plugin.
+Please take a look at the "Installation" tab for more information how to customize the plugin.

 With the CloudWok WordPress plugin, you can embed a cloudwok file-upload form into your own website or blog.
 Visitors of your website can upload files that are transferred directly into your connected Dropbox folder (or Google Drive folder, ...).